Flights to Beijing

 Beijing has a rich Imperial history dating back hundreds of years, and yet still has all the comforts and glamour of a modern city.

-Terms and conditions: *$75 domestic connections are not available for travel to Singapore & Bangkok in Premium Economy & Business Premier.
+Terms and conditions: *$75 domestic connections are not available for travel to Singapore, Phuket, Ho Chi Minh & Hanoi in Premium Economy & Business Premier.
 Advertised fares are based on travel originating in New Zealand.
-For airfare only bookings paid with credit, debit or charge card, a fee of $12 per person per one way Bali journey and $17.50 per person per one way long haul journey applies.
-For airfare only bookings made through our contact centre a non-refundable service fee of $60 per person, per one way journey applies.
+For airfare only bookings paid with credit, debit or charge card, a fee of $12 per person per one way Bali journey and $17.50 per person per one way long-haul journey applies.
+For airfare only bookings made through our Contact Centre a non-refundable service fee of $60 per person, per one way journey applies.
 Customers who purchase fares using Airpoints Dollars™ online will be required to pay the government and airport charges which are included in this fare by internet banking or credit card.
 Taxes on return sector will vary from those on the outbound journey.
-Travel is via Air New Zealand operated non-stop services ex Auckland to Bali, Shanghai, Seoul, Singapore, Hong Kong, Taipei.
+Travel is via Air New Zealand operated non-stop services ex Auckland to Bali, Shanghai, Seoul, Singapore, Hong Kong, Taipei & Osaka.
 Flights to Singapore and Hong Kong may be operated by partner airlines.
 Flights to Beijing are operated by Air China.
-Flights to Bangkok are via Singapore and are operated by partner airlines.
-Non-stop flights to Seoul commence on 23 November 2019, travel prior to this is via Taipei and beyond on partner airlines.
+Flights to Phuket, Ho Chi Minh & Hanoi are via Singapore and are operated by partner airlines.
+Non-stop flights to Seoul commence on 23 November 2019, travel prior to this is via Taipei or Hong Kong and beyond on partner airlines.
 Travel ex Wellington or Christchurch is via Auckland on Air New Zealand domestic flights.
 Connections from provincial New Zealand points requiring an overnight break in the journey will be at the passenger's own expense.
 Flight and routing restrictions may apply.
-An additional $10 per one-way journey applies for travel on Friday-Sunday in both directions for Bali and $30 per one-way journey will apply for Economy class travel Friday-Sunday in both directions for all other destinations.
+An additional $10 per one-way journey applies for travel on Friday-Sunday for Bali and $30 per one-way journey will apply for Economy class travel Friday-Sunday for all other destinations.
 Seats are limited and may not be available on all flights or on all dates.
-Prices correct as at 11 July 2019.
+Prices correct as at 9 September 2019.
 Offer is valid for new bookings only.
 New deals may be released at any time.

 In Beijing you can explore narrow hutong alleyways that are centuries old, buying curios and souvenirs in shops that look and feel wonderfully authentic.
 You can also delve into the UNESCO heritage sites of the Forbidden City and the Temple of Heaven to admire treasures from a glorious and tumultuous past.
 And how about a stroll along one of the wonders of the world?
 There are four sections of the Great Wall of China close to Beijing - see one, two or all of them.
 Beijing is also a launch point for further travels into China, including the exciting city of Shanghai.